 Concessionary rates

 All tickets can be booked via Eventbrite or by calling the gallery on 01237 471455.
+Please note that bookings via Eventbrite incur a booking fee.
 If you have booked a concessionary ticket rate (65+, Student/Universal Credit) please bring your 65+ ID/Student ID/Universal Credit letter on the symposium day.

 Cancellations and refunds